openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-provenance/deploy.md

 You should keep a eye for these things in the log -
  - Thoth's configuration file after hardware and software discovery (that's the .thoth.yaml being expanded from the template.)
  - Asking Thoth for provenance check...
-(That is where thamos interacts with Thoth API)
+(That is where Thamos interacts with Thoth API)

 If you scroll to the end of it, you should see something similar to this -
 ![provenance fail](https://raw.githubusercontent.com/saisankargochhayat/katacoda-scenarios/master/thoth-provenance/assets/provenance_fail.png)